Actindo-AG/Documentation/Payments/Operation/03_ManageRefunds.md

      ![Refunds attributes and logs](../../Assets/Screenshots/Payments/Refunds/CheckAttributes.png "[Refund attributes and logs]")

-3. Check the attributesand logs of the transaction.
-For more information, see the following:
+3. Check the attributes and logs of the transaction.
+For detailed information, see the following:
      - [LIST &ndash; Attributes](../UserInterface/04_ListRefunds.md#refunds-–-attributes)
      - [LIST &ndash; Logs](../UserInterface/04_ListRefunds.md#refunds-–-logs)